Many people are affected by sleep disorders.

 Order melatonin in our shop!

-✅ Melatonin can relieve jet lag feelings!
+✅ Melatonin can relieve feelings of jet lag!

 Side effects of melatonin

-Current evidence suggests that melatonin supplements are safe, non-toxic and non-addictive ( 39 ).
+Current evidence suggests that melatonin supplements are safe, non-toxic, and non-addictive ( 39 ).

 Melatonin can also interact with various medications.
 These include blood thinners, blood pressure medications, and antidepressants ( 40 , 41 , 42 ).